mmontone/Cuis-Website/Documentation/OnSmalltalk80.md

-# Cuis is a Smalltalk-80 system.
-Why? #

 We say that Cuis is a Smalltalk-80 system.
 But Cuis is a significant evolution of Squeak, that is in turn a significant evolution of Smalltalk-80.
 Cuis is a 64 bit system that runs on modern platforms and makes good use of modern hardware.
 Cuis includes many aids, tools and ideas that didn't exist in Smalltalk-80.
 Our development community is open, diverse and distributed all over the world.
 So, 35 years after Smalltalk-80, what does it mean to say that Cuis is a Smalltalk-80 system?